 This blog covers the first approach in detail.
 Towards the end, the post also addresses some of the challenges and limitations in this approach, so that you are able to take an informed call on your next steps when moving data from SQS to S3.

-SQS to S3: Building a Data Pipeline using AWS Lambda and AWS Firehose
+Method 1: SQS to S3: Using AWS Lambda and AWS Firehose

 The most straightforward approach to transfer data from SQS to S3 is to use standard AWS services like Lambda functions and AWS firehose.
 AWS Lambda functions are serverless functions that allow users to execute arbitrary logic using amazon’s infrastructure.
 These functions can be triggered based on specific events or scheduled based on required intervals.
 It is pretty straightforward to write a Lambda function to execute based on messages from SQS and write it to S3.
 The caveat is that this will create an S3 object for every message that is received and this is not always the ideal outcome.
 To create files in S3 after buffering the SQS messages for a fixed interval of time, there are two approaches.